astucieuxzephyr/ctl/README.md

 ### Interpretation of the test :
 It is complex and documented on the [official website : Lüscher Color Diagnostik]

+## Simple_interpretation :
-According to the [Auriol website présenting their usage of the test](http://cabinet.auriol.free.fr/psychologie/luscher.htm), a simple interpretation of this test consists in looking if a color is classified among the favorites (the first four) or the least liked (the last four).
+According to the [Auriol website presenting their usage of the test](http://cabinet.auriol.free.fr/psychologie/luscher.htm), a simple interpretation of this test consists in looking if a color is classified among the favorites (the first four) or the least liked (the last four).
 > This test is little known but is of some clinical interest.
 It (Zirilli G., 1967), is widely used by certain specialists in personnel recruitment.

 ### Nota :